 - Pharmacokinetics properties (absorption, distribution, metabolism, and excretion)

-- Tolerated dose range of the drug
+- The tolerated dose range of the drug

 In rare disease clinical trials, the low prevalence of disease leads to a limited number of population, affected by each condition, and this is more complicated in the pediatric population of rare diseases.